 Want to save this complete guide in PDF format and share with your colleagues?
 I've already got that covered all these techniques to speed up HubSpot website in this QuickBook over here.
 Ebooks are boring, so I coined this term, QuickBook for my quick to learn ebooks.

 There are many elements which needs proper care while developing the base of a website.
 In our case, that base is a HubSpot theme.
 You can use our DARK free HubSpot theme which will give you a glimpse of our work.

 As you can see in the screenshot above, webpage built using our paid themes are as fast as possible, achieving over 90% score in GTMetrix test.
-Here is the link to performance test of the landing page designed using our premium HubSpot theme.

 To get the complete set of features and functionalities, I recommend upgrading to our HubSpot approved premium theme.
 The themes also takes care of the fancy new core web vitals.

 Over to You